jamiec7919/vermeer/docs/quickstart.rst

   interpolated.
 Matrix4 array.

 Shader
-  The shader to use.
-String.
+  The shaders to use.
+String array.

+ShadeIdx
+  (optional) Index into shader array for each face.

 CalcNormals
   Specify whether to calculate vertex normals.